Interactive engine for tuning Citizens Standard monetary parameters and comparing against alternative systems.

 KI — Inflation-gap0.0%

-K1: % of GDP per capita per new citizen.
-K2 — Growth rate: the share of the real-growth-matched budget that is issued — 100% is the full-rate 60/40 split (Mode B); ~17.5% gives mild deflation (Mode A).
-This sets how much new money is created.
-K2/K3 split (κ_d): of that one budget, how much locks into Stable Floors (K2) versus pays out as a monthly dividend (K3) — the two shares sum to 100% and the split is price-neutral (it moves money between locked and spendable, not the total).
-KI — Inflation-gap: % of M2 issued above the growth line; the only channel that creates inflation (Mode C).
+K1: % of GDP per capita, deposited once per new citizen.
+K2: how much of the real-growth-matched budget is issued — 100% is the full-rate 60/40 split (Mode B), ~17.5% gives mild deflation (Mode A). κ_d: splits that one budget between locked floors (K2) and monthly dividend (K3) — price-neutral, since it moves money between locked and spendable, not the total.
+KI: % of M2 issued above the growth line — the only channel that creates inflation (Mode C).

 Macro environment